-Top 161 AWS Questions and Answers for Job Interview :
+Top 161 AWS Interview Questions and Answers for Job Seekers :

 Answer : AWS is the acronym for Amazon Web Services.
 It is one of the most popular platforms that provides certain on-demand resources for hosting web services, storage, networking, databases and other resources over the internet with a pay-as-the user-go pricing system.